-How a full stack monitoring solution helped our enterprise customer pinpoint the cause of slowness in AWS Cloud
+How a full stack monitoring solution helped our customer with Application Performance Troubleshooting on AWS Cloud

-The Cloud Does Not Make Performance Monitoring Simpler
+The Cloud Does Not Make Application Performance Monitoring and Troubleshooting Simpler

 This is often far from true.

 This case study exposes the challenges that organizations deploying applications on the cloud face when performance issues happen and how difficult it can be to diagnose such problems.
 While migration to the cloud does simplify and automate several routine administration activities, performance monitoring is one area that is not necessarily simplified!